Marijuana and Driving Under the Influence (DUI)

 Most often, the DUI statutes apply to drivers under the influence of alcohol.

 However, many drivers are charged with a DUI while under the influence

 of marijuana.
 Medical marijuana patients are not exempt from DUI laws.

-a suspended or restricted license.
+or restricted license.

 If the person charged is under the age of 21, then their license will be